Teresa Cheng (politician): Stand News

-In December 2021, after the dissolution of Stand News, Cheng said that foreign politicians and organizations who had criticized the dissolution were "in blatant violation of international law", without specifying which law was broken.
+In December 2021, after the dissolution of Stand News, Cheng said that foreign politicians and organisations who had criticised the dissolution were "in blatant violation of international law", without specifying which law was broken.

 Personal life

 Marriage

 Cheng is married to engineer Otto Poon Lok-to, former president of the Hong Kong Institution of Engineers.
 Poon holds a Canadian passport.
 Their relationship was unknown to the public until she admitted to the public after the media widely reported the "illegal structures" of her residence next to Poon's.
 In 2014, Poon's ex-wife was awarded a divorce payout of HK$766 million, about half of his HK$1.5 billion family trust.
 Poon is also a member of the Election Committee and voted for Carrie Lam in 2017.
-In December 2021, it was reported that Poon had a "privileged" vote in the 2021 Hong Kong legislative election, where the vote would count approximately 7,215 times more than an ordinary citizen.
+In December 2021, it was reported that Poon was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0318701% of the total voting value (elected seats), which is 6412 times more than the value of an average voter's total voting value.

 In June 2022, the government's Competition Commission started legal proceedings against ATAL Building Services Engineering, a company which Poon started, accusing it of price-fixing and other anti-competitive practices, which could have affected projects worth HK$2 billion.
 In November 2022, it was announced that Poon's company faces a HK$150 million fine and admitted it fixed prices.